 Flight prices don't just depend on where you are, but where you're going.
 If there's a sporting event or festival in the country that you wish to travel to, you're going to pay more to travel there whether you're attending the event or not.
 Airlines increase flight fares during peak seasons as they know people are more likely to pay for higher prices.

 If you know you are going to travel off-peak, you can, if you want, relax and leave your booking until a month or two before departure.
 Airlines have to pay for every minute the aircraft is on the ground, so airlines have to keep their aircraft moving to avoid these expenses.
 Therefore, when you travel off-peak, you are bound you find cheap deals, as these flights are less in demand.
 Like we said, if the internet has got one thing right, it's that cheap flights are not just about how far in advance you purchase them.
 Also, be sure to check the dates of low season in your destination to get the best deal.

 According to a recent Farecompare.com study, the cheapest day to fly is Wednesday.
 According to the Jack's Flight Club quote above, it's Tuesday or Thursday.
 I think it's safe to say in general it's cheaper to fly on a weekday or a Saturday.
 Why?
 Because it's slightly inconvenient.
 Maybe the question you should ask is 'when is the best day to fly?'.

 El pájaro temprano atrapa al gusano

 Speaking of inconvenience, the pattern continues.
 Early flights/flights at awkward times are on average cheaper.
 For example, consider taking a red eye flight.
+Red eye flights are flights that depart late at night and arrive early in the morning.
 Normally, the less convenient something is, the cheaper it is.